qwnwzzo/vscode-mooncolor/README.md

-# MOON: change color README

-change color

-## Features

-change color
+# MOON Color for Visual Studio Code

+Subtly change the color of your Visual Studio Code workspace.
+Ideal when you have multiple VS Code instances and you want to quickly identify your editor.

-## Requirements
+## Quick Usage

-If you have any requirements or dependencies, add a section describing those and how to install and configure them.
+1. Create/Open a VSCode Workspace
+2. Type `MOON`
+3. Choose `MOON: Change Color`
+4. Choose one of the pre-defined colors and see how it changes your editor

 **Enjoy!**